Saturday, March 8, 2025

 About the presenter:

 Hi!
 I'm Bob, aka 'Linus'.
 I'm just your average middle aged rpg-game-guy.
 I love sharing what I've learned about GMing with others and helping them to improve their games.
 I played my first RPG way back in the dark ages of the Satanic Panic(tm) in the 1980's.
-Yeah - I'm apparently very old now, and I won't be hurt if you say "OK, Boomer" to me.
-I'm GenX - we can take it :)
+Yeah - I'm apparently very old now, and I won't be hurt if you say "OK, Boomer" to me even though I'm GenX

 I'm not the final authority on GMing.
 I'm not an authority of any kind.
 Everything I share is just what I have found works (and doesn't work) for me and the tables I've GMed for over the years.
-I have made plenty of mistakes, and had a lot of great successes and AH-HA! moments along the way.
+I have made plenty of mistakes and had a lot of great successes and AH-HA! moments along the way as well.
 And still do.
-Improving at our craft is a never ending process, and we never stop learning.
-I think that I typically take home a few nuggets each year from the questions and conversations that come during these seminars.
-Just like I hope that I can help you become a better GM, I can confidently say that you folks who attend these sessions absoltely make me better!
+Improving at our craft is a never-ending process, and we never stop learning.
+I think that I take home a few nuggets each year myself, from the questions and conversations that come during these seminars.
+Just like I hope that I can help you become a better GM, I can confidently say that you folks who attend these sessions absolutely make me better!

 I'm always humbled that anybody shows up to hear me talk about anything, so thank you for taking me up on this chance to share.